 2) Multi-Disciplinary Leadership

 An official city Vision Zero Taskforce (or Leadership Committee) is created and charged with leading the planning effort for Vision Zero.
 The Taskforce should include, at a minimum, high-ranking representatives from the following local departments: Office of the Mayor, Police, Transportation (or equivalent), and Public Health.
 Other departments to involve include Planning, Fire, Emergency Services, Public Works, District Attorney, Office of Senior Services, Disability, and the School District.
+Examples of strong collaboration are here.

 3) Action Plan

 A Vision Zero Action Plan (or Strategy) is created within one year of initial commitment.
 The Action Plan is implemented with clear strategies, “owners” of each strategy, interim targets, timelines, and performance measures.
+Much more detail on the fundamental elements of a strong Vision Zero Action Plan here.

 City stakeholders commit to both an equitable approach to Vision Zero by establishing inclusive and representative processes, as well as to equitable outcomes by ensuring measurable benchmarks to provide safe transportation options for all road users in all parts of the city.
+Read more about Equity Strategies for Vision Zero here and here.

 5) Cooperation and Collaboration